pedrofolim/devbox/howtos/howto.xcode.md

-# The Dev Box / OS X:  Getting XCode
+# Getting XCode on OS X 10.8.5

 In order to get anywhere in life on a computer you need some compilers, and on OS X this is certainly true.
 You need compilers to install numerous open source software available on the Internet.
 Package managers such as [MacPorts](https://www.macports.org/) or [Homebrew](http://brew.sh/) require these compilers.